-The symbols '->', and ':' have to be treated in a special way, as they are metasymbols of the grammar notation, as well as terminal symbols of the yecc grammar.
+The symbols '->', and ':' have to be treated in a special way, as they are meta symbols of the grammar notation, as well as terminal symbols of the Yecc grammar.

-4. The file esyntax.yrl in the lib/yecc/src directory contains a grammar for Erlang.
+5. The file erl\parse.yrl in the lib/stdlib/src directory contains the grammar for Erlang.